Wait, It’s Done?

 About five years ago, I sketched out a pair of trees whose branches crossed together, forming a heart between them.
 Almost exactly two years ago, I posted it on this blog.
 Since then, it’s been one of the pieces I get the most emails about, asking to use it for weddings or logos.

 But the image I have is … a not-great scan of a pen drawing on a 5×7 piece of paper.
-So I didn’t really want to have people pay me money for this thing in this state.
-I wanted to make a nice, crisp, clean vector version that I could feel really good about (and, er, clean up some infelicities of my drawing).
+So I wanted to make a nice, crisp, clean vector version that I could feel really good about (and, er, clean up some infelicities of my drawing).

 This would be the largest vectorization project I’d ever undertaken.
 I tried several different ways to do it (most of which were terrible and/or time-consuming), but ultimately I learned SO MUCH about Illustrator by doing it.

 Then I got distracted by mandalas and a hundred other things (not all art) and this fell by the wayside.